 How to create a valuable copy that sells?
-The basic objective of any selling copy is to make a reader take action, typically, buy your product or service or rouse reader’s curiosity to learn more about it and contact you.
+The basic objective of any selling copy is to make a reader take action, typically, buy your product or service or rouse the reader’s curiosity to learn more about it and contact you.

-There are plenty of articles on the web that make sense, but not value.
+There are plenty of articles on the web that make sense, but not valuable.
 Focused on the benefits of the seller they forget about the benefits of the buyer.
 It means they do not contain that valuable information that urges the reader to take action.

 Research your audience

-First of all, before getting down to the writing, take time to assess your target audience and identify their needs.
-This step is a crucial one, because the results you will get greatly depend on how well you can satisfy these needs.
+First of all, before getting down to the writing, take time to assess your target audience, and identify their needs.
+This step is a crucial one because the results you will get greatly depend on how well you can satisfy these needs.

 In today’s business environment of high competition, to get a glance at the offerings of your competitors and at how they position their product or service is a highly effective practice.
-The idea, of course, is not to copy / paste the content and style, but to develop your own, individual vision of your selling copy based on the efficient utilization of the acquired information as regards the strong and the weak points of your competitors’ product positioning.
+The idea, of course, is not to copy/paste the content and style, but to develop your own, individual vision of your selling copy based on the efficient utilization of the acquired information as regards the strong and the weak points of your competitors’ product positioning.

 Identifying and assembling the list of the most valuable benefits of your product and service helps attract and convince the reader to buy it.

 Writing an enticing headline is of utmost importance.
-It is the headline that catches reader's attention and makes him or her dig deeper for further information.
-Should the headline fail to catch reader's attention, writing the rest of the article is senseless.
+It is the headline that catches the reader’s attention and makes him or her dig deeper for further information.
+Should the headline fail to catch the reader’s attention, writing the rest of the article is senseless.

 That is why the headline should contain a promise to solve a problem that is important to the reader or, otherwise, provide access to the information he or she is looking for.

-Make sure you do not break the promise contained in the headline, and link your reader to the valuable information that really helps.
-If not, your reader will leave your web site disappointed and might never come back.
+Make sure you do not break the promise contained in the headline and link your reader to the valuable information that really helps.
+If not, your reader will leave your website disappointed and might never come back.

-Place a short introduction of two or three sentences or a small paragraph below the headline with a short description of the article contents.
+Place a short introduction of two or three sentences or a small paragraph below the headline with a short description of the article’s contents.
 This helps the reader make sure he found exactly what he was looking for and proceed with reading.